The Best High Chair

 Graco Blossom™ DLX 6-in-1 Seating System

-A $200 luxury product that comes with a separate booster chair and four different ways to seat children of all sizes and ages.
-Its three layers of trays makes for quick mess management, and its wheeled base can be easily maneuvered around the room — though its bulk is not recommended for smaller spaces.
+A $200 do-it-all product that comes with a separate booster chair and multiple ways to seat children of all sizes and ages.
+Its three layers of trays makes for quick mess management, and its wheeled base can be easily maneuvered around the room — though it's a bit bulky for smaller spaces.

-An attractively designed chair that can be converted into stylish toddler seating.
+An attractively designed chair that comes in 30 color combinations and can be converted into stylish toddler seating.
 For $250, it was a challenge to assemble, but if you value interior design and want a chair with less bulk than the Graco Blossom, the OXO is a solid investment.

 Cosco Simple Fold High Chair

-A safe and sturdy budget option great for small spaces and infrequent child care.
-For $40, you’ll sacrifice high quality fabric, and have to work with sticky buckles.
+A sturdy budget option great for small spaces or occasional trips to Grandma's house.
+For $40, you’ll sacrifice high quality fabric, and you'll have to work with sticky buckles.
 However, it was more solid than similarly priced options and easier to use than some of the most expensive.

 The Best High Chair

-Safety, stability, and simplicity made the Joovy Nook ($130) an all-around favorite basic high chair.
+Simplicity and convenience made the Joovy Nook ($130) an all-around favorite basic high chair for new and experienced parents alike.
 The Joovy arrived pre-assembled and ready to unfold.
-Unlike the majority of fabric-cushioned high chairs, it's faux leather seat facilitated quick wipe-downs.
+Unlike the majority of fabric-cushioned high chairs, its faux leather seat facilitated quick wipe-downs.
 But the standout feature?
 A unique tray that swings open sideways for speedy baby placing.
 If you want a hassle-free option that’s more portable than mondo chairs like the Graco Blossom, the Joovy Nook is for you.

-The Graco Blossom DLX 6-in-1 Seating System ($200) is great for the growing family, as it can arrange into four different seat styles.
+The Graco Blossom DLX 6-in-1 Seating System ($200) is great for the expanding family, as it can arrange into multiple different seat styles to accommodate a growing child or two children at once.
 Rather than lugging the whole contraption to grandpa’s, you can remove the seat from the base to attach to a normal chair, or use the more lightweight booster seat provided.
 The remaining base then becomes a chair for older children.
 The Graco has three levels of trays for a quick transition from mealtime to playtime, no cleaning needed in between.
 When it is time for a deep clean, you can slip off the cover and toss it into the washing machine.
 Unfortunately, all of those configurations makes for a bulky chair, and there’s no way to collapse it for storage.

 The OXO Tot Sprout Chair was an adult favorite, as it would fit fashionably into a modern kitchen.
-Its minimalist design features a vinyl-covered foam cushion that will wipe up in seconds and a wooden base that can be adjusted for a growing child.
-Its $250 price tag was hard to justify next to the Graco’s versatility and the Joovy’s understated brilliance, but if you value aesthetics and don’t have the room or patience for large chairs, consider the OXO.
+With five wood finishes and six cushion colors, you can easily match the aesthetics of your home without sacrificing the comfort of your child.
+Its vinyl-covered foam cushion wipes up in seconds, and its wooden base can be adjusted for children up to five years old.
+Its $250 price tag was hard to justify next to the Graco’s maximum versatility and the Joovy’s unique design, but if you value aesthetics and don’t have the room or patience for large chairs, consider the OXO.

-If you’re tight on a budget or want a no-nonsense chair for more occasional child care, the $40 Cosco Simple Fold High Chair is a safe and storable option.
-At this price, you’ll sacrifice cleanliness and finesse when attaching the tray and buckling in a child.
+If you’re tight on a budget or want a no-nonsense chair for more occasional installation at a grandparents' house, the $40 Cosco Simple Fold High Chair is a safe and storable option.
+At this price, you’ll sacrifice cleanliness — stains are hard to clean without a toss in the washing machine — and it may take you a few tries to snap on the tray.
 However, it stores well, collapsing down to about the size of a lawn chair.
 We also found it sturdier than similarly priced options from Fisher-Price, and it was easier to use than the expensive and frustrating Peg Perego.

 How We Found the Best High Chair

-That being said, there are a few safety standards and ease of use expectations that the best high chair will adhere to.
+That being said, there are a few safety standards and ease of use expectations that the best high chair should adhere to, regardless of your own priorities.
 There’s no room for safety risks when it comes to children, making safety certifications and secure restraints a necessity.
 High chairs should be a tool of convenience, too, so we also made sure our favorites didn’t make cleaning up and maneuvering around the kitchen a chore.

 We only pulled high chairs certified by the JPMA.

 Safety certification from the Juvenile Products Manufacturers Association (JPMA) ensures that the products have undergone pre-market safety scrutiny, following standards set by the American Society for Testing Materials (ASTM).
-We spoke with Tracy Mehan, a member of the Nationwide Children’s injury research team, and she confirmed the rigor of the certification: “ASTM develops voluntary standards with input from a cross-section of stakeholders, including engineers, manufacturers, potential users of the product, safety advocates, and others.
-The standards go through a rigorous development process and must be approved by sub-committees as well as the full membership.”
+We spoke with Tracy Mehan, a member of the Nationwide Children’s injury research team, and she confirmed the rigor of the certification.
+ASTM's standards are developed by engineers, safety advocates, and potential users before undergoing a lengthy approval process.

 The Consumer Product Safety Commission posts notices on high chairs recalled for various safety and product failures.
 Faulty restraints, tippy designs, wide side openings, and sharp leg posts were noted causes for recall.
 Since we couldn’t confirm or ensure that updated models effectively fixed these issues, we erred on the side of caution and opted not to include any high chairs that have been on the recall list.

-When several chairs across brands looked similar, we chose the chair that offered more features (such as an additional tray insert or collapsable storage).
-The Keekaroo brand was eliminated altogether at this stage.
-Its wooden construction and staged growth options looked almost identical to the OXO, but it lacked a cushioned seat and boasted an unfortunately hard-to-believe promise that adults can strap themselves in, too.
+When several chairs across brands looked similar, we chose the chair that offered features that would add convenience to a busy parents' life, such as an additional tray insert or collapsible storage.
 When brands like Delta, Cosco, Baby Trend, and Joovy had similarly styled chairs, we looked closely at which offered easier-to-clean materials like faux leather or vinyl.
-We also favored five-point over three-point harnesses and the convenience of foldability and adjustable height when presented the choice.
+We also favored five-point over three-point harnesses when presented the choice.
 In the end, we narrowed our pool to eight well-reviewed, safe, and innovative high chairs with a range of price points.